 Access to Programs & Services

-Free meal benefits - no Free & Reduced Application required.
+Free meals without a Free & Reduced Application is provided for the school year.
 The USDA policies allow for automatic enrollment of students identified in the McKinney-Vento Program, known as "direct certification," to ensure students receive meals quickly.

-Attend school with children not experiencing homelessness; a school can not segregate a student because he or she is homeless.
+Students in transition attend school with housed students.
+A school cannot segregate a student because he or she is in transition.

 If the school, school liaison and/or parent/guardian/youth disagree on McKinney-Vento eligibility, a process is in place to appeal the decision.
 Every state must establish procedures to promptly resolve disputes regarding the educational placement of students in transition.